 Burst Cherry Tomato Pasta

 It might seem like a whole lot of olive oil in this recipe but trust me it’s needed.
 The burst part of the recipe and tomatoes comes when you simmer the tomatoes in olive oil until they begin to burst open, and then they cook a little longer until together with the oil, garlic, shallots and basil turn into a delicious sauce.
 The olive oil is necessary for this recipe to work as it is my Cherry Tomato Confit.
-The highly acidic tomatoes need a lot of fat/oil in order to emulsify into a glossy sauce that coats the pasta.
+The highly acidic tomatoes need a lot of fat/oil in order to emulsify into a glossy and delicious sauce that coats the pasta.
+If you love my Oven Roasted Tomatoes With Burrata you will love this stove top sauce that is very hands off and irresistible.

-- Extra-virgin olive oil – For richness.
+- Extra-virgin Olive Oil: For richness.
 It’s a lot I know - but trust me you need it.
 See more about this in the post.
-Use a good one since it adds so much to this sauce and pasta dish.
+Use a good extra virgin olive oil since it adds so much to this sauce and pasta dish.

 - Pasta: I like using short pasta but any pasta will work even spaghetti.
 The chewy, al dente noodles contrast perfectly with the juicy cherry tomatoes.

-- Garlic & shallots: We are big on garlic at our house, but feel free to adjust to taste - they add a delicious flavour to the sauce and overall pasta dish.
+- Garlic & Shallots: We are big on garlic at our house as you guys know, but feel free to adjust to taste - they add a delicious flavour to the sauce and overall pasta dish.
 The shallots add a nice sweetness to the sauce.

-- Red pepper flakes: I love to add them to any tomato dish for that touch of heat.
+- Red Pepper Flakes: I love to add red pepper flakes to any tomato dish for that touch of heat.
 Feel free to adjust according to taste.

-- Fresh basil – Because tomatoes + basil are perfect together!
-Feel free to add or replace the basil with fresh herbs of choice.
+- Fresh Basil: Because tomatoes + basil are perfect together!
+Feel free to add or replace the basil with fresh herbs of choice like oregano, thyme or rosemary

-- Parmesan: you can stir freshly grated parmesan cheese right into the pasta or you can serve it on the side.
+- Parmesan Cheese: You can stir freshly grated parmesan cheese right into the pasta or you can serve it on the side.

-- Heat olive oil in a large skillet and add the shallots and garlic and cook until softened
+- Heat olive oil in a large skillet/sauté pan and add the shallots and garlic and cook until softened

 - Add tomatoes.
 Swirl them around in the pan so they are get heated on all sides.

-- Cook tomatoes with chili flakes a basil Inuit they start to burst - You can give the tomatoes a nudge to burst, by gently pushing some of them down with the back of a wooden spoon as necessary.
+- Cook tomatoes with chili flakes a basil until they start to burst - You can give the tomatoes a nudge to burst, by gently pushing some of them down with the back of a wooden spoon as necessary, or poking them with the edge of a sharp knife.

 - Continue cooking and stirring until tomatoes have released their juices and have turned into a luscious sauce